Winter Weather Tip Sheet

 Have you ever wondered how the National Weather Service can tell a major winter storm is brewing and will impact your area in the coming days or hours?
 How can meteorologists tell if a storm is intensifying and where it will bring the most snow?
 It's a highly sophisticated process.
 It all starts with observing the current situation.
 The National Weather Service operates a widespread network of observing systems such as geostationary satellites.
 Doppler radars, and automated surface observing systems that constantly monitor the current state-of-the-art numerical computer models to provide a glimpse of what will happen next - ranging from hours to days.
 The models are then analyzed by NWS meteorologists who use their experience and expertise to write and disseminate forecasts.
 Want to learn more about the technologies?
 Visit the following web page: www.nws.noaa.gov

-Winter Weather Watches, Warnings and Advisories: What's the Difference?
+Winter Weather Watches, Warnings and Advisories- What do they all Mean?

-For additional information, visit the Winter Weather Awareness web page at: http://www.nws.noaa.gov/om/winter
+For additional information on this story, visit the Winter Weather Awareness web page at: http://www.nws.noaa.gov/om/winter

 Why is Predicting the Exact Amount of Snowfall So Challenging?